material-motion/material-motion/specifications/interactions/transitions/Transition.md

 |:------------------|:-------|
 | ![](../../../_assets/under-construction-flashing-barracade-animation.gif) | Drafting as of Oct 25, 2016 |

-This is the engineering specification for the `ContextTransition` concrete type.
+This is the engineering specification for the `Transition` concrete type.

 ## Overview

-A `ContextTransition` defines the essential information required by a `ContextTransitionDirector`.
+A `Transition` defines the essential information required by a `TransitionDirector`.

 ## Features